Etheridge Knight: Biography

 Upon his release from prison in 1968, Knight married poet Sonia Sanchez.
 Over the next few years, he held the position of writer-in-residence at several universities, including two years, 1968 and 1969, spent at the University of Pittsburgh.
 While living in Pittsburgh with his wife and their family, Knight spent time as poetry editor for Motive magazine.
-Because of his ongoing drug addiction, his marriage to Sanchez did not last long, and they were divorced in 1970 while still in Pittsburgh.
+Knight and Sanchez were divorced in 1970 due to his continuing drug addiction.
 He continued writing his third book, Belly Song and Other Poems, which was published in 1973.
 His third work incorporates new life experiences and attitudes about love and race, and Knight was praised for the work’s sincerity.
 Belly Song was nominated for the National Book Award and the Pulitzer Prize.
 Knight’s time in Pennsylvania was very important to his career: his work during this period won him both a National Endowment for the Arts grant in 1972 and a Guggenheim Fellowship in 1974.

-He married Mary McAnally in 1972, and she adopted two children.
+Knight married Mary McAnally in 1972, and she adopted two children.
 They settled in Minneapolis, Minnesota, until they separated in 1977.
 He then resided in Memphis, Tennessee, where he received Methadone treatments.
-Knight rose from a life of poverty, crime, and drug addiction to become exactly what he expressed in his notebook in 1965: a voice that was heard and helped his people.

-Knight continued to write throughout his post-prison life.
-Belly Song and Other Poems (1973) dealt with themes of racism and love.
-Knight believed the poet was a "meddler" or intermediary between the poem and the reader.
-He elaborated on this concept in his 1980 work Born of a Woman.
-The Essential Etheridge Knight (1986), which is a compilation of his work.
+In 1986, University of Pittsburgh Press published The Essential Etheridge Knight, a compilation of his work that won the American Book Award for Poetry.

-In 1990, he earned a bachelor's degree in American poetry and criminal justice from Martin Center University in Indianapolis.
+In 1990, Knight earned a bachelor's degree in American poetry and criminal justice from Martin University in Indianapolis.
 Knight taught at the University of Pittsburgh, the University of Hartford, and Lincoln University, before he was forced to stop working due to illness.
 He also continued to be known as a charismatic poetry reader.
 Knight died in Indianapolis, Indiana, of lung cancer on March 10, 1991.